-- 2.1 Subdivisions of the Documents.
-Documents shall be organized as follows. - 2.1.1 Introduction.
-Article 90 contains the scope, purpose, and administrative provisions. - 2.1.2 Chapters.
-Chapters are major subdivisions of the document that cover broad areas and are divided into articles. - 2.1.2.1 National Electrical Code (NFPA 70).
+- 2.1.2.10 Definitions in Informative Annexes.
+Definitions contained in informative annexes shall be used only in the context of that annex. - 2.1.3 Chapters. - 2.1.3.1 Chapters.
+Chapters shall be the major subdivisions of the document that cover broad areas and are divided into articles. - 2.1.3.2 Title.
+Chapters shall have a title that is descriptive and concise. - 2.1.3.3 National Electrical Code (NFPA 70).
 Chapters in NFPA 70, National Electrical Code, shall be organized as follows: